-Career services are offered regularly to guide you through the phases of career planning and development.
-Self-assessment tools, occupational resources, networking programs, and workshops help you explore career options and determine specific career goals.
-Additional services include mock interviews, strategies for conducting successful job searches, résumé writing support, and field trips to businesses.
-While the College does not provide formal placement services, you may find jobs through the College's informal professional network.
+Career services guide you through the phases of career planning.
+Self-assessment tools, occupational resources, networking programs, and workshops help you explore career options and goals.
+You participate in informational interviews, strategies for conducting successful job searches, résumé and cover letter writing, and internships.
+The College does not provide placement services, but job opportunities are posted throughout the year.